alekseylavery/vex-hugo/exampleSite/content/english/blog/post-4.md

 Flock of Fame was born.
 Create a coop of you own and lay valuable eggs!
 Pair Roosters and Hens for extra points.
 Face eggstraneous circumstances, like climate change, predators and more...

-It is a flocking good time
+It is a flocking good time!!

+A percentage of the proceeds will go to providing chickens to families in need